 We experience seasonal fluctuations in our net sales and results of operations.
 We typically experience higher net sales in early spring due to spring sports and annual tax refunds, late summer due to back-to-school shopping and winter due to holiday shopping.
-In addition, our quarterly results of operations may fluctuate significantly as a result of a variety of factors, including unseasonal weather patterns, the timing of high demand footwear launches, demand for merchandise driven by local interest in sporting events, back-to-school sales, and the timing of sales tax holidays and annual income tax refunds.
-The COVID-19 pandemic has impacted youth and high school team sports and has resulted in some shifts of normal seasonal patterns during the periods presented.
+In addition, our quarterly results of operations may fluctuate significantly as a result of a variety of factors, including unseasonal weather patterns, the timing of high demand footwear launches, demand for merchandise driven by local interest in sporting events, back-to-school sales and the timing of sales tax holidays and annual income tax refunds.
+In the previous two fiscal years, the COVID-19 pandemic impacted youth and high school team sports and resulted in some shifts of normal seasonal patterns during the periods presented.

-Although our operations are influenced by general economic conditions, we do not believe that, historically, inflation has had a material impact on our results of operations as we are generally able to pass along inflationary increases in costs to our customers.
+Our operations are influenced by general economic conditions including periodic changes in the cost of products we sell.
+More recently we have experienced accelerated wage inflation and increases in the cost of goods and services necessary to support our business.
+We do not believe that inflation has had a long-term material impact on our results of operations as we are generally able to pass along a significant portion of product cost increases to our customers and deploy a number of mitigation strategies to offset other cost increase elements.